Lillian Vernon (company): History

 Lillian Vernon was started by Lillian Menasche at the age of twenty-four, by placing advertisements in Seventeen magazine for personalized purses and belts.
 As a result of this success, the Vernon Specialties Company became focused on products for young women by advertising in magazines focused on that emergent market.
 The Lillian Vernon Catalog, which the company launched in 1956, became an iconic shopping resource for American women, much like its competitor, the Sears catalog.
 Produced monthly, the catalog was typically 120 pages and usually featured 750 items.
 In response to a catalog and shopping mall boom in the United States in the 1980s, the company produced a number of specialty catalogs in order to broaden its market, including ones targeted for children and homemakers.

-The Lillian Vernon Corporation, founded in 1965, went public in 1987, and was the first company to be founded by a woman to be publicly traded on the American Stock Exchange.
+The Lillian Vernon Corporation, founded in 1965, went public in 1987.
+It was the first company founded by a woman to be publicly traded on the American Stock Exchange.

 Responding to the increasingly important online market in the early 1990s, the Lillian Vernon Corporation opened a storefront on AOL in 1995 and followed with an online catalog and website.
 However, by the end of the 1990s, the company began to struggle to meet online needs, especially after the collapse of the Dot-com bubble.
 After Fred and David Hochberg both declined to take over running their mother's company, Vernon sold it to ZelnickMedia in 2003, but retained the symbolic title of non-executive chairman.
 The company has since changed hands a number of times including emerging from a bankruptcy process in 2008.
 In October 2015 Lillian Vernon was purchased by Regent, a Beverly Hills-based private equity firm controlled by investor Michael Reinstein.

 Several Hollywood celebrities began their careers as Lillian Vernon models including Jason Biggs, Monica Potter and Marla Maples.